Research Support Grants

-The Oxford QStep Centre invites Oxford undergraduates to apply for a grant to support social science research involving quantitative methods.
+The Oxford Q-Step Centre offers Oxford undergraduates the possibility to apply for a grant to support social science research involving quantitative methods.

 Research support grants are designed to allow recipients to run surveys, digitize source data, or undertake other tasks necessary to complete a dissertation or other research project.
 Students could design a questionnaire to be fielded by a survey company like YouGov or via a crowdsourcing platform like Mechanical Turk; they could specify a data collection task to be undertaken by a data collection company like Digital Divide Data or through a platform like Upwork; they could purchase data for use in their research; or they could purchase software or hardware that allows them to undertake specific research tasks.

-Although we imagine most students will use grants to support dissertation research, we also encourage students to consider applying for grants to undertake other types of research.
+Although the OQC grants are primarily designed to support students in their dissertation research, students condering undertaking other types of research are strongly encouraged to apply.
 For example, a student may wish to undertake an independent research project about an industry or organization, possibly with guidance or cooperation from a non-academic supervisor.
 In these cases, the grants provide an opportunity for a student to obtain funding for a self-designed internship.
 To the extent possible, such a project should have a well-defined output.
+A particular goal of OQC grants is to offer support to students who would not be able to conduct the specified research without grant support.

 - Contact information for the applicant